BattlesnakeOfficial/docs/docs/guides/tips/hosting-suggestions.md

 ![The Game Engine makes API calls to each Battlesnake, rendering the results on the Game Board](/img/wip/simple_server_diagram.png)

-Most of the [Starter Projects](starter-projects.md) have instructions for using [Heroku](https://heroku.com) or [Replit](https://replit.com/), which are great options if you are new to web development or uncomfortable deploying code to a live server on your own.
+Most of the [Starter Projects](starter-projects.md) have instructions for using [Replit](https://replit.com/), which are great options if you are new to web development or uncomfortable deploying code to a live server on your own.

 Successfully deploying your Battlesnake should provide you with a unique URL.
 Opening that URL in a browser should show your Battlesnake in action!